 Let's take a look at an example so you can see how it all works.

-Here we have a health insurance premium and tax credit estimate for a single adult living in Arkansas, earning $52,000/year.
+Below, we have a health insurance premium and federal tax credit estimate for a single adult living in Arkansas, earning $52,000/year.

-This example shows what a difference the American Rescue Plan made in lowering health insurance premiums for Americans who were on the edge of the subsidy cliff.
+This example shows the difference the Inflation Reduction Act made in lowering monthly premium payments for Americans on the edge of the subsidy cliff.

 Example for a family of three in Utah earning $70,000/year

-Here's a look at a health insurance premium and tax credit estimate for a family of three living in Utah earning $70,000/year.
+Here's a health insurance premium and tax credit estimate for a family of three living in Utah earning $70,000/year.

 How do I access the premium tax credits?